rayct/zet/README.md

 ***"Quotes of the Week"***

+* "You may fight a battle more than once to win it"\
+― Margret Thatcher

 * "The more clearly we can focus our attention on the wonders and realities of the universe about us, the less taste we shall have for destruction"\
 ― Rachel Carson